-Inside: Age by age guide on how to encourage children to pray Salah naturally with gentle parenting techniques.
+Salah for Kids: Age by age guide on teaching kids to pray Salah naturally with gentle parenting techniques.
 This post is sponsored by My Salah Mat– an interactive prayer mat that teaches children to pray in a fun way.
 You can read my review of the mat here.

 Do your children have a bedtime routine?
 Today’s post is about teaching children to sleep according to the Sunnah.
 I found a wonderful book this year, Bedtime Sunnah -Emulating the Prophet One Night at a Time by Alia G. Dada Published by Prolance Publications.